A non-linear monotonicity principle and applications to Schr\"odinger type problems

 \end{enumerate} \end{pseudotheorem}

-\begin{proof}[Formal derivation] By optimality of $\QQ^*$ and the fact that $\mathrm{Adm}$ is convex, we easily obtain for all $\bar{\QQ}\in \mathrm{Adm}\cap D(G)$, showing that $\QQ^*$ attains the linearized problem in (1).
+\begin{proof}[Formal derivation] By optimality of $\QQ^*$ and the fact that $\mathrm{Adm}$ is convex, we easily obtain for all $\bar{\QQ}\in \mathrm{Adm}\cap D(G)$, showing that $\QQ^*$ is a minimum of the linearized problem in (1).
 The monotonicity principle in \cite[Theorem 1.4]{BeGr14} applies, and we find exactly the desired condition in (2). \end{proof}